kubeflow/arena/docs/userguide/31-support-multiple-users.md

 the following steps describe how to generate the kubeconfig files of the users.

-1. Prepare the user configuration file, you can refer the ~/charts/user/values.yaml or /charts/user/values.yaml to write your own user configuration file.
+1.Prepare the user configuration file, you can refer the ~/charts/user/values.yaml or /charts/user/values.yaml to write your own user configuration file.

 The user alex doesn't need to prepare a user configuration file,because it use the default configuration.